-What makes retail accounting different from in other industries?
+What makes retail accounting different from accounting in other industries?
 Learn the different methods you can use.

 Business owners in the retail industry need to know how to handle their specific accounting needs, and that starts with recognizing the main difference: Retail accounting comes with the added challenge of keeping track of your inventory and knowing exactly how many goods you're buying or selling and how much is left over.